rigetti/forest-benchmarking/docs/Superoperator representations.md

 ## Examples: One qubit channels
+Some observations:

+* The Choi matrix of a unitary process always has rank 1.
+* The superoperator / Liouville representation of a unitary process is always full rank.
+* The eigenvalues of a Choi matrix give you an upper bound to the probability a particular (canonical) Kraus operator will occur (generally that probability depends on the state).
+This is helpful when sampling Kraus operators (you can test for which occurred accoridng to the order of these eigenvalues).
+* The chi matrix (in the Pauli basis) is very convenient for computing the result of Pauli twirling or Clifford twirling the corresponding process.

 ### Unitary Channels or Gates
 As an example we look two single qubit channels $R_z(\theta) = \exp(-i \theta Z/2)$ and $H$.
 The Hadamard is is a nice channel to examine as it transforms $X$ and $Z$ to each other